ryjmacdonell/polyene-meci-dataset/README.rst

 Usage
 -----
 All data is organized in json files.
-Each directory contains a json file with a subset of the data for convenience.
+The data is all contained in all_poly.json, and each directory contains a json file with a subset of the data for convenience.
 The molecule directories also contain xyz files with geometry labels.

+Most of the data was calculated at using MR-CIS/6-31G* with a small active space.
+It is sufficient for describing the localized MECI electronic structure, and can be used as guess geometries for larger calculations.

 Structure
 ---------
-The json file organization is as follows:
+The json files are organized as follows:

-- [bkb-label]: a unique label for the backbone
+- [bkb-label]: a unique label for the backbone with the prefix 'x'
     - bkb-name: the backbone molecule name
     - bkb-ncarbon: the number of carbons in the backbone
     - mols: molecules corresponding to the backbone